yeewaifatt/Project-2---Predicting-Crowdfunding-Outcomes/README.md

 SKlearn's implementation of a multi-layer perceptron classifier was used with the lbfgs solver and an architecture of (input,4,2,1).
 The model achieved an accuracy of 80%, equivalent to the 80% achieved in the Stanford paper.
 Given more data processing and feature engineering, this model could see significant improvements in performance as it faces similar problems to the SVM with the imbalanced dataset.

 ### XGBoost
 The implementation of the XGBoosting algorithm was used as a comparison to the random forest classifier, the parameters for XGBoost were chosen after a small amount of manual trial and error however, a gridSearch would be nessecary for optimal model performance.
-The XGBoosted model achieved an accuracy score of 83% making it almost identical to the Random forest model and the Stanford paper's result (although the paper used only gradient boosting, not XGBoost).
+The XGBoosted model achieved an accuracy score of 83% making it slightly better than the Random forest model and the Stanford paper's result (although the paper used only gradient boosting, not XGBoost).

 ---
 ## App
-a small applcation was built using streamlit to allow users to play around with the pretrained random forest, SVM and neural network models.
+A small applcation was built using streamlit to allow users to play around with the pretrained random forest, SVM and neural network models.
 [The app is hosted using streamlit's free service here.](https://share.streamlit.io/epicosp/predicting-crowdfunding-outcomes/main/app/app.py)

 ### Pipeline
 The data processing steps used in the model selection section were compressed into an sklearn pipeline, the Random forest, SVM and neural network models were pickled into .sav files to be used as predictors in the app.

----